When I heard first Eric Worre’s say network marketing is a better way, it really resonated with me.

 Not just acquaintances, but people who I got to know on a deep and personal level.

-I am amazed at the depth of relationship you can build with somebody when you’re both striving toward a common goal.
+I am amazed at the depth of relationships you can build with somebody when you’re both striving toward a common goal.

 But it has to be a real goal.